-In this work, we assess the performances of several DFT model chemistries in evaluating the structural and energetic aspects of ice-mediated interstellar reactions employing the HCN \rightleftharpoons HNC isomerization catalysed by water molecules as a paradigmatic process.
+In this work, we assess the performances of several DFT model chemistries in evaluating the structural and energetic aspects of ice-mediated interstellar reactions employing the HCN $\rightleftharpoons$ HNC isomerization catalyzed by water molecules as a paradigmatic process.
 On the one side, this can be considered a model for more complex reactions mediated by ice surfaces and, on the other side, the chosen system is small enough to allow the exploitation of state-of-the-art composite methods to generate accurate reference values for both geometries and reaction energies.
-The HCN \rightleftharpoons HNC isomerization has been widely studied since the observed HNC/HCN ratio in the ISM can not be predicted on the basis of the proposed gas-phase mechanisms.
-Moreover, both HCN and HNC can be involved in the formation of amino acid precursors in the Strecker synthesis of glycine. ^{34,35} Gardebien et al. investigated the process for the isolated molecule and with explicit inclusion of two to four water molecules 36 finding that the most favourable mechanism consists of a one-step path involving a proton relay mediated by the water cluster.
+The HCN $\Rightarrow$ HNC isomerization has been widely studied because the observed HNC/HCN ratio in the ISM cannot be predicted on the basis of the proposed gasphase mechanisms.
+Moreover, both HCN and HNC can be involved in the formation of amino acid precursors in the Strecker synthesis of glycine.
+Gardebien and Sevin investigated the process for the isolated molecule and with explicit inclusion of two to four water molecules finding that the most favorable mechanism consists of a one-step path involving a proton relay mediated by the water cluster.
 Koch et al. employed a more realistic model including seven additional water molecules to simulate the local environment of the icy surface and employing the polarizable continuum model (PCM) to account for bulk effects.
-37 According to the available data, the water cluster acts as a catalyst lowering the energy barrier with respect to the gas-phase, an effect that progressively smooths increasing the number of H2O molecules.
-Intermolecular proton transfer drives both the interaction of HCN and HNC with the ice surface and the isomerization process.
+According to the available data, the water cluster acts as a catalyst lowering the energy barrier with respect to the gas phase, an effect that progressively smooths increasing the number of H2O molecules.
+Intermolecular hydrogen bond drives both the interaction of HCN and HNC with the ice surface and the isomerization process.
 This represents the most common mechanism through which molecules adsorb and react on ISM polar ices.

-On these grounds, we decided to perform a detailed study of the HCN \rightleftharpoons HNC isomerization by state-of-the-art quantum chemical methods and realistic cluster models.
+On these grounds, we decided to perform a detailed study of the HCN $\rightleftharpoons$ HNC isomerization by state-of-the-art quantum chemical methods and realistic cluster models.
 The work is organized as follows: the computational methods are described in Section 2, while the outcomes of the benchmark are detailed in Section 3 concerning both geometries and energies, thus leading to the identification of the best performing DFT model chemistries in terms of the trade-off between accuracy and computational cost.
-Despite the fact that the benchmark is carried out on a simplified model, the outcomes are expected to be of general validity, especially with respect to the relative performances of the tested methods which can then be transferred to larger H_2O clusters.
-With this in mind, at the end of Section 3, the best performing methods are employed to simulate the HCN \rightleftharpoons HNC isomerization catalyzed by a cluster of twenty water molecules, then further embedded in a 172 water slab described through MM.
+Despite the fact that the benchmark is carried out on a simplified model, the outcomes are expected to be of general validity, especially with respect to the relative performances of the tested methods which can then be transferred to larger H2O clusters.
+With this in mind, at the end of Section 3, the best performing methods are employed to simulate the HCN $\rightleftharpoons$ HNC isomerization catalyzed by a cluster of 20 water molecules and then further embedded in a 172 water slab described through MM.
 Finally, reaction rates are computed in the framework of the transition state theory (TST) including tunneling.

-2. Computational Methodology
+2. COMPUTATIONAL METHODOLOGY